albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: array.find(value)

 Performs a linear search for the value in the array.
 Returns the index of the value if it was found null otherwise.

+.. js:function:: array.search(func(item_value, [item_index], [array_ref]))

+Performs a linear search calling provided function for each value in the array.
+Returns the index of the value if it was found (callback returned true (non-false) value) or null otherwise.

 ^^^^^^^^
 Function